[Born in Recife - PE, 1975]

 Clarissa Diniz, 2011

-Artist, Visual Arts doctoral student and master’s graduate from PPGARTES/UERJ, undergraduate from UFPE (2003).
-For the past six years, Notari has been working and living in Belém – PA, Rio de Janeiro – RJ and Recife – PE.
-Artist and researcher of the Arts, her work deals in diverse media (installation, performance, photography, drawing, objects and videos) in a multidisciplinary approach.
+Artist and researcher of the Arts – Visual Arts doctoral student and master’s graduate from PPGARTES/UERJ, undergraduate from UFPE (2003) –, her work deals in diverse media (installation, performance, photography, drawing, objects and videos) in a multidisciplinary approach.

 Notari has been part of national and international exhibitions, awarded and in artist-in-residence programs, and her artwork is in both public and private collections.
-Amongst those, a few select are: PIPA Prize 2018 nominee, Prêmio do Salão Arte Pará – 2014, Prêmio Funarte – Mulheres nas Artes Visuais – 2013 and Prêmio Bolsa de pesquisa no Salão de Arte Contemporânea de Pernambuco – 2004.
+Amongst those, a few select are: artist finalist of the 7th edition of the Prêmio Indústria Nacional Marcantonio Vilaça – 2019 (Brazil), PIPA Prize 2019 and 2018 nominee (Brazil), Prêmio do Salão Arte Pará – 2014 (Brazil), Prêmio Funarte – Mulheres nas Artes Visuais – 2013 (Brazil) and Prêmio Bolsa de pesquisa no Salão de Arte Contemporânea de Pernambuco (Brazil) – 2004.

-Selected group shows are: “Bienal Del Sur: Pueblos en Resistencia” – Museo de Bellas Artes (Caracas, Venezuela – 2015); “Transperformance 2 – Inventário dos Gestos” – Oi Futuro Flamengo ( Rio de Janeiro, RJ – 2012); “Metrô de superfície” – Paço das Artes (São Paulo, SP – 2012); “Festival Performance Arte Brasil” – Museu de Arte Moderna do Rio de Janeiro – MAM (Rio de Janeiro, RJ – 2011); “Tripé/Escrita” – SESC Pompéia (São Paulo, SP – 2010); “Rumos Itaú Cultural de Artes Visuais” (São Paulo, SP; Rio de Janeiro, RJ; and Salvador, BA – 2009); “Territoires Transitoires” – Palais de la Porte Dorée (Paris, France – 2005); “O Corpo na Arte Contemporânea Brasileira” – Itaú Cultural (São Paulo, SP – 2005).
+Selected group shows are; “Bienal Del Sur: Pueblos en Resistencia” – Museo de Bellas Artes (Caracas, Venezuela – 2015); “Dupla-Boca / Double-Mouth” – gallery of the Bergen Academy of Art and Design (Bergen, Norway – 2013); “Transperformance 2 – Inventário dos Gestos” – Oi Futuro Flamengo ( Rio de Janeiro, RJ, Brazil – 2012); “Metrô de superfície” – Paço das Artes (São Paulo, SP, Brazil – 2012); “Festival Performance Arte Brasil” – Museu de Arte Moderna do Rio de Janeiro – MAM (Rio de Janeiro, RJ, Brazil – 2011); “Tripé/Escrita” – SESC Pompéia (São Paulo, SP, Brazil – 2010); “Rumos Itaú Cultural de Artes Visuais” (São Paulo, SP; Rio de Janeiro, RJ; and Salvador, BA, Brazil – 2009); “Territoires Transitoires” – Palais de la Porte Dorée (Paris, France – 2005); “O Corpo na Arte Contemporânea Brasileira” – Itaú Cultural (São Paulo, SP, Brazil – 2005).

-Examples of private and institutional collections that includes Notari’s artwork are the Museu de Arte do Rio (MAR, Rio de Janeiro), Museu de Arte Moderna Aloisio Magalhães (MAMAM, Recife), Coleção do Banco do Nordeste (CCBNB, Fortaleza), Fundação Rômulo Maiorana (Belém, PA), Museu da Universidade Federal do Pará (Belém, PA), Cultural Foundation GUEES (Los Angeles, USA).
+Examples of private and institutional collections that includes Notari’s artwork are the Museu de Arte do Rio – MAR (Rio de Janeiro, Brazil); Museu de Arte Moderna Aloisio Magalhães – MAMAM (Recife, PE, Brazil); Coleção do Banco do Nordeste – CCBNB (Fortaleza, CE, Brazil); Fundação Rômulo Maiorana (Belém, PA, Brazil); Museu da Universidade Federal do Pará (Belém, PA, Brazil); Cultural Foundation GUEES (Los Angeles, USA); Casa Niemeyer (Brasília, DF, Brazil) and Casa de Cultura da América Latina – CAL, Universidade de Brasília (Brasília, DF, Brazil).